mongodb/docs/source/includes/fact-access-de.rst

 To access the :guilabel:`Data Explorer`:

-1. Click :guilabel:`Clusters` in the top-left corner of |service|.
+1. Click :guilabel:`Deployment` in the left navigation.

 #.
-Click :guilabel:`Collections` for your desired cluster.
+Select the desired MongoDB deployment.

-Or, if you are already viewing a specific cluster, select the :guilabel:`Collections` tab.
+#.
+Select the :guilabel:`Data Explorer` tab.